Become a Foster Caretaker!

 typically has more than 25 dogs to feed and care for!
 Many of these dogs are

-either too old for adoption or have been returned to GSRSV several times--and
+either too old for adoption or have been returned to GSRSV more than once--and

 Donations have played--and continue to play--a huge part in keeping